The power of honesty

 Integrity is the foundation of all we do

 It is a constant.
-Those with whom we work, live and serve rely on us.
+Those with whom we work, live, and serve rely on us.
 We align our actions with our words and deliver what we promise.
 We build and strengthen our reputation through trust.
 We do not improperly influence others or let them improperly influence us.
 We are respectful and behave in an open and honest manner.
-In short, the reputation of the enterprise reflects the ethical performance of the people who work here.
+In short, the reputation of Barloworld reflects the ethical performance of the people who work in it.

 WE PUT INTEGRITY INTO ACTION WHEN...